 From: Los Angeles, CA, USA

 Brewer, who was originally from Oklahoma, and Shipley, from Ohio, crossed paths numerous times throughout the mid-60s at various coffeehouse gigs before both relocating to Los Angeles and joining forces in 1967.
 Brewer had already been hired as a staff writer for Good Sam Music, a publishing offshoot of Herb Alpert & Jerry Moss' newly formed A&M Records when Shipley happened by chance to move into a house right around the corner from him.
 Shipley was then also hired as a writer at Good Sam and they soon began crafting songs together.
-It wasn't long before people began to take notice.
+It was also around this time that Shipley co-sang lead vocals with Ruthann Friedman for an obscure A&M, one off 45 studio project called the Garden Club.

 The duo continued to release albums throughout the 70s and toured constantly until 1979, when they finally decided to go their separate ways.
 In 1987, they reunited and released a few more LPs, the most recent being in 1997.
 Although they continue to have separate careers, Brewer & Shipley do occasionally play together live to this day.